wg-osr/walkerga.github.io/_posts/2020-11-13-community-domain.md

 - Betrayal.

 <ins>Cantrip</ins>
-- If you touch a person, you can make a save in it stead.
+- You can feel the emotions of some willing person you know.